GoogleCloudPlatform/deactivate_tunnel/README.md

                         script.
   --noop                Shows what would happen but does not actually create
                         or delete routes.
-  --debug               Displays debugging messages.
+  --v                   Displays verbose output and debugging.
 ```

 The application will deactivate the tunnel as follows:
  1. Find all routes for the given `--project`, `--region` and `--tunnel`.
- 2. For each of these routes, clone the route giving it a new name and `--priority`.
+ 2. For each of these routes, clone the route giving it a new name and
+`--priority`.
  3. Sleep for any optional `--sleep` time that was provided.
  4. Delete the original routes that were cloned.